IDEMSInternational/open-app-builder/packages/scripts/README.md

 Both of these shorthand methods are exposed via the `bin` folder of this workspace

-**NOTE**
+The methods include a check to see if the relevant scripts workspace has been prebuilt (based on scripts `package.json` version number), building only if updated.

-Scripts require compilation for first use.
-This should be automatically handled, although manual compilation can be performed via command
+If for any reason manual building is required, this can be achieved by the command

 ```sh
 yarn workspace scripts build